How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 If you are already fit (<15% bf for men or <21% for women) and you are trying to get “ripped,” i.e. single-digit body fat—let’s just say anything less than <12% body fat—I would aim for between .5 lb and 1 lb of fat loss per week, but no more than that.

 I’ve found that when I “cut” more than that, I lose muscle mass.
 It’s easy for your body to fall into starvation mode when you are already pretty lean.
 Don’t starve yourself to get ripped.
-You will get ripped with a .5 lb per week fat loss goal, and you’ll still have your muscle when you’re done, which will make you even more ripped.
+You will get ripped with a .5 lb per week fat loss goal, and you’ll still have your muscle when you’re done, which will make your even more ripped.

 .5 lb of fat is 1750 calories, or a deficit of 250 calories per day for a week.
 Seriously, that’s not a lot of calories.
 Totally doable.
 Skip that f’ing Pumpkin Spice Latte and get over yourself.
 Do you want this, or not?